 Lip ties occur when there are abnormalities with the small piece of tissue (known as the labial frenulum) that connects a child’s lip to their gums.
 If the frenulum is too large or too tight, it can restrict the movement of the upper lip.
 Lip ties prevent infants from breastfeeding, and in some severe cases can even make it difficult for a baby to feed from a bottle.

 Not all tongue and lip ties cause functional problems.
 Procedures to correct these conditions are only necessary if functional problems, such as breastfeeding issues or abnormal breathing, are present.
-If you suspect your child may have a lip or tongue tie, call Colorado Tongue Tie today to get an honest, expert diagnosis from Dr. Jesse.
+If you suspect your child may have a lip or tongue tie, call Colorado Tongue Tie today to get an honest, expert diagnosis from one of our great doctors.

-Dr. Jesse will apply an analgesic gel to make the procedure completely painless.
-No general anesthetic is required during your child’s treatment.
-Dr. Jesse uses a state-of-the-art CO2 laser to perform tongue tie releases.
+Your doctor will apply an analgesic gel to make the procedure completely painless.
+No general anesthetic is required during your child’s treatment, we do offer nitrous to patients that are age appropriate .
+Our team of doctors use a state-of-the-art CO2 laser to perform tongue tie releases.
 With this technology, the procedure can be completed in about 30 seconds and the treatment is minimally invasive.